minshi123/gitlab/doc/user/packages/npm_registry/index.md

 ```sh
 yarn --version
 ```

 You should see the version printed like so:

 ```
 1.19.1
 ```

 ### Creating a project

-Understanding how to create a full Javascript project is outside the scope of this guide but you can initialize a new empty package by creating and navigating to an empty directory and using the following command:
+Understanding how to create a full JavaScript project is outside the scope of this guide but you can initialize a new empty package by creating and navigating to an empty directory and using the following command:

 ```sh
 npm init
 ```

 Or if you're using Yarn:

 ```sh
 yarn init
 ```